 The United States is one of the few countries in the world where drinking and driving is legal.
 Yes, it is legal, so long as your blood alcohol level is less than .08% in most states.
 In many countries, there is a zero-tolerance law, and most European countries have policies of .02-.05%.

-If you or someone you know has been injured due to another driver who has suspected been operating their vehicle under the influence, contact our attorneys at once for a free consultation.
-Your consultation has no obligation, and the benefit to you is understanding your rights as time limits do apply.
-You can reach our firm by calling (860) 346-2695.
+If you or someone you know has been injured due to another driver who has been suspected of operating their vehicle under the influence, contact our attorneys at once for a free consultation with no obligation.

 According to the National Highway Traffic Safety Administration (NHTSA), 32% of fatal crashes involve an intoxicated driver or pedestrian.
-It’s easy to overlook that abusing prescription drugs when operating a vehicle can be just as catastrophic.
+In addition to alcohol-related crashes, abusing both illicit and prescription drugs when operating a vehicle can be just as catastrophic.

 The United States alone is responsible for 75% of the world’s prescription drug consumption.
 Many illegal drugs and prescribed medications are notorious for causing drowsiness, reducing reaction time, and impairing judgment – the perfect recipe to cause a collision.

 Driving under the influence of any substance alters your ability to operate a vehicle or respond proactively to an emergency situation.
-It’s also illegal.
+Needless to say, intoxicated driving is also illegal.
 A DUI conviction could result in jail time, loss of employment, and severe financial hardships.

 According to the Centers for Disease Control:

-The legal blood alcohol limit (BAC) throughout the U.S. is .08, but how many drinks this actually translates into depends on a person’s height, weight, gender and whether or not they’re drinking on a full stomach.
+The legal blood alcohol concentration (BAC) throughout the U.S. is .08, but how many drinks this actually translates into depends on a person’s height, weight, gender, and whether or not they’re drinking on a full stomach.

 After one or two drinks, you’ll feel physically warmer and in an uplifted mood.
-But even two drinks (or a BAC of about .02%) reduces the ability to multi-task and visually focus on one object.
+But even two drinks (or a BAC of about .02%) reduce the ability to multitask and visually focus on an object.
 The higher the BAC, the less able we are to control our bodily functions, and the higher the risk for collision.

-Ever wake up with bruises after a night out and have no idea where they came from?
-A few more drinks in, expect to lose muscle coordination and release those pent up inhibitions.
+After a few more drinks, those who imbibe can expect to lose muscle coordination and feel more uninhibited.
 At .08%, short-term memory loss, concentration, judgment, self-control, and the ability to detect danger are significantly impacted.

-In most states, it is a crime for anyone under the age of 21 to have a BAC of .02% and many have severe zero-tolerance laws for underage drinkers.
+While the percentage of teenage drunk driving accidents has steadily decreased over the years, car crashes are still a leading cause of death among underage groups.
+In most states, it is a crime for anyone under the age of 21 to have a BAC of .02%, and many have severe zero-tolerance laws for underage drinkers.
 A teen with an OUI/DUI conviction will likely lose their license and have to enroll in a rehabilitation program such as Alcoholics Anonymous.
 They could possibly face jail time and community service.

 Mothers Against Drunk Driving (MADD) was created to help put an end to underage drinking.
-Their years of research lends much insight to the dangers of drinking; some of these facts include:
+Their years of research lend much insight into the dangers of drinking; some of these facts include: